whitequark/lab-notebook/source/_posts/2015-04-17-ground-loop-in-a-lab-power-supply.markdown

-Today, I decided to finally plug in my instruments properly, and plugged both my cheap lab PSU (ARKSEN 303D) and oscilloscope into sockets on the same strip with real ground plugs.
+Today, I decided to finally plug in my instruments properly, and plugged both my cheap lab PSU (ARKSEN 303D) and oscilloscope into sockets on the same strip with real ground prongs.
 After connecting the scope ground with the PSU negative rail, it quickly became clear that something's wrong, because the wire connecting them went white-hot and sort of caught fire.